 Healthfirst Catastrophic Plan vs. Fidelis Care Catastrophic Plan

 This article provides a detailed look at two catastrophic plans: Healthfirst and Fidelis Care.
 Catastrophic plans are meant for young and healthy individuals who do not regularly seek medical attention.
-With both plans, you are responsible for paying a monthly premium and 100% of your medical expenses until the deductible of $8,150 is met.
-These plans have different in-network hospitals and both offer a partial gym reimbursement.
 Overall, Fidelis Care seems to be a more cost-effective plan, as it has a lower monthly premium.

 EmblemHealth Silver Bold vs. Oscar Health Saver Silver

 However, EmblemHealth requires a referral to see a specialist and Oscar does not require a referral.
 EmblemHealth and Oscar cover different hospitals in New York City, so you may want to consider your proximity to each hospital when picking a plan.
 Overall, we recommend Oscar Health's Saver Silver plan as it enables more flexibility and has positive reviews regarding customer service and user satisfaction.